KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 *
 Potential for a full-website look (as opposed to the blog-like appearance of WordPress)

-Pretty Prairie United Methodist Church Ezekiel Mock Up
+Pretty Prairie United Methodist Church Ezekiel Sample Mock Up
 ![](images/ezekiel-allegiant-theme-desktop-mockup.jpg)

 Final verdict: The Ezekiel content management system was not intuitive enough to suit the specific needs of the church.